 You'll also navigate stream crossings and clamor over enormous boulders.
 For your efforts, you're rewarded with an impressive sight: Reavis Falls, a 190-foot-high cascade rushing over the rocks below.
 Insider tip: Easy-to-miss trail markings add to the difficulty of this hike, so keep your eyes out for cairns marking the way.

-UPDATE: As of July 2019, the path to Reavis Falls is temporarily closed due to a wildfire in the area.
+UPDATE: As of August 2019, the path to Reavis Falls will remain closed until the end of September due to wildfire damage earlier this summer.
 This page will be updated as we receive news.

 West Clear Creek

 During the challenging, remote and breathtaking 8.8-mile round-trip journey along West Clear Creek Trail in the Coconino National Forest, you'll be tempted to take a dip early in the hike by the sounds of the creek that echo through this lush riparian habitat.